Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 - A 3-nde, with two keys (and assicated values) and their links, a left link to a 2-3 tree with smaller keys, a middle link to a 2-3 tree with keys between the nodes kets, and a right link to a 2-3 search tree with larger keys.

 # Heaps
-Heaps are trees (usually binary trees) where (in a max-heap) each child of a node has a value less than or rqual to the node's own value.
-The root node alwayus has the largest value in the tree.
+Heaps are trees (usually binary trees) where (in a max-heap) each child of a node has a value less than or equal to the node's own value.
+The root node always has the largest value in the tree.

 Is a specialized tree-based data structure.
 The heap is one maximally efficient implementation of an abstract data type called a priority queue, and in fact, priority queues are often referred to as "heaps", regardless of how they may be implemented.